-- Defendant may be released with no charges filed
+- The defendant may be released with no charges filed

 - Bail and arraignment may be set by the jail or court.
 The defendant must post the bail bond amount or make arrangements with a bail bond service to have a bond posted in order to get out of jail

-- Defendant may be released on their Own Recognizance
+- The defendant may be released on their Own Recognizance

 What is a bail bond?